Thanksgiving is just around the corner, and this leaves many RVers wondering what they will do for Thanksgiving dinner.

 If you’re spending Thanksgiving in your RV, you’ve likely got a smaller guest list than you may have if you’re at home.
 That means you don’t have as many mouths to feed, which negates the need for a colossal bird that ensures everyone gets their fill.

 Buy a smaller turkey.
 Or maybe a turkey breast.
 (This is what we do, and yes I do miss the dark meat but it’s a sacrifice I make.)
-It is perfectly possible to cook a smaller bird in that little appliance.
+It is perfectly possible to cook a smaller bird with that little appliance.
 With a disposable aluminum pan that can be bent to fit the oven, you can roast your turkey just as you would in a house.
 The fact that you will probably want to use the oven for other things—and because the bird will likely use every inch of space the oven has—you might want to seek out alternative cooking methods.

 If you are inviting friends, family, or people from your neighboring park site to your Thanksgiving dinner and are in need of a big turkey, no problem.
-You can cook two smaller turkeys, or cut up a bigger bird into smaller, easier to manage sections that will allow the turkey to fit in your small RV oven, and will also allow your turkey to cook thoroughly.
+You can cook two smaller turkeys, or cut up a bigger bird into smaller, easier-to-manage sections that will allow the turkey to fit in your small RV oven, and will also allow your turkey to cook thoroughly.

 For those of you who have an RV with no oven at all or just a convection/microwave oven don’t worry — there are options!